bgamari/ghc-wiki-import/replacing-gmp-notes.md

 >
 >
 > In the current GMP implementation, GMP is configured to use GHC's GC memory and GMP can only have one allocator for memory.
-Since any single binary containing Haskell code compiled with GHC contains the RTS and GMP, C code in the same binary cannot use GMP.
+Since any single binary containing Haskell code compiled with GHC contains the RTS and GMP, C code--including foreign calls to GMP from Haskell code (say you need a GMP function that is not a primitive)--in the same binary cannot use GMP.
 This problem was noted in [
 > bug Ticket \#311](http://hackage.haskell.org/trac/ghc/ticket/311).
 The Simon Peyton-Jones suggested that a simple renaming of GHC-GMP functions would solve this problem and Bulat Ziganshin suggested simply using an automated tool to do this.
 See [
 > Replacement for GMP](http://www.haskell.org/pipermail/glasgow-haskell-users/2006-August/010679.html).
 Different function names would make GMP into a separate, custom GHC library leaving the C part of the program free to use GMP.
 >